Keksuccino/docs_fancymenu/docs/menu-backgrounds.md

 # Stacking Backgrounds

-FancyMenu 3.9.0 allows multiple menu background types to be enabled in the same layout.
-Active backgrounds are rendered as a stack, so you can combine a base image or panorama with translucent overlays, browser layers, shader layers, parallax layers and other effects.
+Multiple menu background types can be enabled in one layout.
+Active backgrounds render as a stack, so a base image or panorama can be combined with translucent browser, shader, parallax, or other layers.

 If you also have multiple layouts active, their background stacks can combine too.
 To sort layouts and make them show up in a specific order, right-click the editor background and click on **Layout Index**.